Land trust seeks to remove road degrading wetland in Mattapoisett

 If accepted, the grant would award somewhere between $60,000 to $90,000 to fund a conceptual plan and permitting phase of the project.

-Mattapoisett Land Trust will hear back about the grant during the fall, according to Huguenin.
+Mattapoisett Land Trust will hear back about the grant in the fall, according to Huguenin.

 There are a number of grant opportunities for freshwater restoration, so if the application to the Buzzards Bay National Estuary Project fails, Mattapoisett Land Trust will keep trying, Huguenin said.